helium/HIP/0134-reward-mobile-carrier-beta-hotspots.md

 ## Summary

-This proposal outlines measures to reward and incentivize Hotspots for adding utility to the MOBILE network through participation in the MOBILE Carrier Beta.
+This proposal outlines measures to reward and incentivize Hotspots for adding utility to the MOBILE network through participation in Carrier Offload.

 ## Related Prior HIPs